Rugby: Ireland earn deserved third victory over All Blacks in absorbing test - NZ Herald

 In the intense Dublin cauldron, before a sell out crowd at the Aviva Stadium, this absorbing test match was everything it was billed to be; brutal trench warfare with overly officious refereeing.

-On that big stage Ireland rose for the challenge and thoroughly deserved their victory – their third in 33 attempts against the All Blacks after the 2016 and '18 triumphs - having largely controlling the contest and forcing the All Blacks to make a staggering 238 tackles.
+On that big stage Ireland rose for the challenge and thoroughly deserved their victory – their third in 33 attempts against the All Blacks after the breakthrough 2016 and '18 triumphs - having largely controlled the contest and forcing the All Blacks to make a staggering 238 tackles.

 How the All Blacks rated in their 29-20 loss to Ireland